sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-alignment.md

 #### Open markets

 By limiting our purchasing our development services to manageable subsets we are able to engage local Canadian talent, rather than relying overwhelmingly on large established vendors.
 This is in direct conflict with this principle which reads, “in government procurement create true competition for companies regardless of size.
 Encourage and support a start-up culture and promote economic growth through open markets.”
-By buying smaller subsets of software delivery services with which to build solutions smaller entities are able to partake in the development of the services that will impact them.
+By buying smaller subsets of software delivery services with which to build solutions smaller entities are able to partake in the development of the services that will impact them[^19].

 #### Open government